 Where a client purported to grant a security interest over its interest in securities held in an OSA and the security interest was asserted against the CSD with which the account was held, there could be a delay in the return of securities to all clients holding securities in the relevant account, including those clients who had not granted a security interest, and a possible shortfall in the account.
 However, in practice, we would expect that the beneficiary of a security interest over a client's securities would perfect its security by notifying us rather than the relevant CSD and would seek to enforce the security against us rather than against such CSD, with which it had no relationship.
-We would also expect CSDs to refuse to recognise a claim asserted by anyone other than ourselves as account holder.
+We would also expect CSDs to refuse to recognise a claim asserted by anyone other than ourselves as account holder, unless such claim had been notified and/or registered with the relevant CSD in accordance with the rules of such CSD and applicable law.